Utah Administrative Code

 (b) An employee who is reassigned to a highly sensitive position or assigned the duties of a highly sensitive position is not subject to preemployment drug testing.

-(14) Employees in federally regulated positions whose confirmation test for alcohol results are at or exceed the applicable federal cut off level when tested before, during or after performing highly sensitive duties, are subject to discipline.
+(15) Employees in federally regulated positions whose confirmation test for alcohol results are at or exceed the applicable federal cut off level when tested before, during or after performing highly sensitive duties, are subject to disciplinary action which may include dismissal.

 (1) Under Rules R477-10, R477-11 and Section R477-14-2, supervisors and managers who receive notice of a workplace violation of these rules shall take immediate action.

-(4) An employee who substitutes, adulterates, or otherwise tampers with a drug or alcohol testing sample, or attempts to do so, is subject to disciplinary action which may include dismissal.
+(e) an employee substitutes, adulterates, or otherwise tampers with a drug or alcohol testing sample, or attempts to do so; or

-(6) An employee who has a confirmed positive test for use of a controlled substance or alcohol in violation of these rules may be provided the opportunity for a last chance agreement and be required to agree to participate, at the employee's expense, in a rehabilitation program, under Subsection 67-19-38(3).
+(3) An employee who has a verified positive test for use of a controlled substance or alcohol in violation of these rules may be required to agree to participate, at the employee's expense, in a rehabilitation program, under Subsection 67-19-38(3).
 If this is required, the following shall apply:

 (a) An employee participating in a rehabilitation program shall be granted accrued leave or leave without pay for inpatient treatment.